 CA certificates issued by CHTCA include the self-signed certificate and self-issued certificate of root CA, subordinate CA certificate and cross-certificate.
 The certificate extensions are described below.
-Other optional extensions may be used as applicable, and the methods shall comply with the aforesaid regulations.
+Other optional extensions may be used as applicable, and the methods comply with the regulations in Appendix 3.